 3. Select iBoysoft Mac Data Recovery from the boot options.
 This program will launch when your Mac boots up.

-It's terrible if your Mac won't turn on or start up properly, such as being stuck on loading bar or login screen.
-If unfortunately you encounter such issue, please remember: the top most thing you should do is to recover lost data from the Mac computer, and iBoysoft Mac Data Recovery will be a good helper.
+It's terrible if your Mac freezes on startup.
+When a Mac is stuck with Apple logo on loading bar or login screen, you have no access to files stored on it.
+If unfortunately you encountered such issue, please remember: the top most thing you should do is to recover lost data from the Mac computer, and iBoysoft Mac Data Recovery will be a good helper.
 Then, you can try out the solutions above one by one till you can boot up your Mac as normal.